typedclojure/typedclojure/typed/clj.spec/doc/tutorial.md

 ## Preliminaries

+Follow the [Quickstart](../README.md#quickstart) to get a REPL running.

-This tutorial assumes these namespaces are loaded:
+This tutorial also assumes these namespaces are loaded:

 ```clojure
 (require '[clojure.alpha.spec :as s]